PG1003/bitmap/reference.md

 The range is _including_ the `max` value.
 This means that `palette` must have one color more than you may expect when you use palettes containing a small number of colors e.g. when visualize catagories using a descrete palette.
-When we take for `min` and `max` the values 0 and 10 combined with a `palette` of 21 colors, then the 'bucket size' for each color is;
+For example when the values 0 and 10 used for `min` and `max` combined with a `palette` of 21 colors, then the 'bucket size' for each color is;
 `( max - min ) / ( #palette - 1 ) = ( 10 - 0 ) / ( 21 - 1 ) = 0.5`.
 This results in a heatmap palette that has a larger effective range, in this case 10.5.

-You must also be aware that a heatmap palette can return an adjacent color because floating points numbers are not infinit accurate.
+You must also be aware when using floating point numbers that a heatmap palette may return an adjacent color because floating points numbers are not infinit accurate.
 This effect may be noticeable when using a descrete palette.

 ### `bitmap_view:decrease( x, y, value )`